 Downstream medium-, and Managing relationships with suppliers, including payment practices Negotiating and establishing contractual payment terms with business partners and suppliers at the Group is conducted in accordance with the provisions of the Act of 4 November 2022 amending the Act on counteracting excessive delays in commercial transactions and the Act on public finances.
 This ensures the protection of smaller enterprises in asymmetric relationships with a debtor classified as a large enterprise.
-Own operations, Upstream Design, Construction Actual positive impact long-term Corruption and bribery Prevention and detection, including training The project execution process is exposed to the risk of corruption incidents, particularly in areas such as obtaining building permits, which require interaction with public administration, and subcontractor selection processes, which carry a risk of bribery.
-Own Land purchase, Construction, Obtaining permits Potential negative impact Incidents The Group companies have not identified corruption incidents in the past 3 years. operations Land purchase, Construction, Obtaining permits Actual positive impact
+Own operations, Upstream Design, Construction Actual positive impact long-term Corruption and detection, including training bribery Prevention and particularly in a interaction with which carry a ri The project execution process is exposed to the risk of corruption incidents, particularly in areas such as obtaining building permits, which require interaction with public administration, and subcontractor selection processes, which carry a risk of bribery.
+Own Land purchase, Construction, Obtaining permits Potential negative impact bribery The Group companies have not identified corruption incidents in the past 3 years. operations Land purchase, Construction, Obtaining permits Actual positive impact